Dog Bite Injury Statistics

 Table of Contents:

-California animal bites attorneys report that according to the CDC dog bite injury statistics, someone in the United States must get medical attention for a dog bite every 40 seconds.
+According to the CDC dog bite injury statistics, California animal bites attorneys report that someone in the United States must get medical attention for a dog bite every 40 seconds.
 California dog bite laws often come into play.
 At least 800,000 people receive dog or pet bites yearly in the U.S.

 So if you aren’t interested in thwarting dog attacks, you could become injured.
 Also, most of these dog bites need immediate medical care and emergency treatment.
 Most of the bite victims are children.
-The majority of human victims get mauled or bitten on their faces.
-Almost $165 million is spent treating dog bites.
+The majority of human victims get mauled or bitten on their faces, with $165 million spent annually treating dog bites.
 70% of dog bites occur on the animal owner’s property.

 CDC Dog Bite Injury Statistics.